arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-how-to-manage-assets-dashboard-asset-list.md

 ArConnect gives users the ability to have a complete overview of their AR and AO assets.
 Any new AO asset that an ArConnect user receives will automatically be added to the Asset list once confirmed on chain.

-On the main Dashboard screen, ArConnect users can view the following:
+On the main Dashboard screen, ArConnect users can view the balance for all their AR Token and AO Tokens.

-- View AR Token balance - AR Token amounts are listed at the top of the dashboard along with a balance chart

-- View AO Tokens - A list of your top 5 AO assets ranked by asset balance amount.

-Users can access their full token list by clicking the View All button above the AO Token list.
+Users can access their full token list by clicking the Manage asset list button at the bottom of their token list

-In the full AO assets list, ArConnect users can view the following:
+In the full AR & AO assets list, ArConnect users can view the following:

 - All AO assets that have at least one transaction